exomidisco512/gaming-tools-2026/security.md

     ║                    🛡️ VANGUARD BYPASS ARCHITECTURE                    ║
     ╚═══════════════════════════════════════════════════════════════════════╝

-    Riot Vanguard is the most aggressive anti-cheat in gaming, but this tool remains undetected through multi-layered evasion [citation:2]:
+    Riot Vanguard is the most aggressive anti-cheat in gaming, but this tool remains undetected through multi-layered evasion:

     1. KERNEL-LEVEL BYPASS: External driver communicates via legitimate system channels
-    2. MEMORY OBFUSCATION: All read/write operations are fragmented and encrypted [citation:5]
+    2. MEMORY OBFUSCATION: All read/write operations are fragmented and encrypted
     3. NO PROCESS SIGNATURE: The tool leaves zero traces in process lists
-    4. POLYMORPHIC ENGINE: Code signature changes with every launch [citation:2]
+    4. POLYMORPHIC ENGINE: Code signature changes with every launch
-    5. HARDWARE SIMULATION: Input delivered via driver indistinguishable from genuine mouse [citation:2]
+    5. HARDWARE SIMULATION: Input delivered via driver indistinguishable from genuine mouse

-    Fully compatible with all 2026 patches and updated within hours of any game update [citation:1].
+    Fully compatible with all 2026 patches and updated within hours of any game update.

     ╔═══════════════════════════════════════════════════════════════════════╗
     ║                    📋 SUPPORTED GAME MODES                            ║